nebius/pysdk/README.md

 **Note**: Our internal field masks have more granularity than google ones, so they are incompatible.
 You can read more on the masks in the Nebius API documentation.

 **Note**: Please read the API documentation before modifying lists and maps with manual masks.

-### Full documentation and reference

-Currently, the full documentation is not referenced anywhere, but can be viewed from sources.

-To see the reference, open [docs/reference/apiReference.html](docs/reference/apiReference.html) in your browser.

-In the future, all the documentation will be available on github pages.

 ### Contributing